amirkx/amirkx/README.md

  # Amir Kazemi
- Hi, I’m amir kazemi and I'm do Backend engineering .I’m looking to collaborate on open source projects(technical & non-technical ).
+ Hi, I’m amir kazemi and I do Backend engineering.
+I’m looking to collaborate on open source projects(technical & non-technical ).
 If your project needs help with documentation, feel free to reach out to me.

  📫 How to reach me
 - [email](amirkazemi196@gmail.com)